cdp-trial-patterns/opendatalakehouse/02_analyze.md

 ## Lab 1: Explore the data ingested

 1. We will continue to analyze the data in Hue.
-2. Click on Editor - Hive to go to your interactive editor
-3. On the left pane, you will see a catalog of all the `databases` available.
+2. On the left pane, you will see a catalog of all the `databases` available.
 Click on "airlines"
-4. On the left pane, you will now see a list of all the `tables` ingested through your ETL/ELT pipeline in the 01_ingest phase
+3. On the left pane, you will now see a list of all the `tables` ingested through your ETL/ELT pipeline in the 01_ingest phase
-5. You can now click on the table name to explore the schema of the table and run any sample queries to explore the dataset
+4. You can now click on the table name to explore the schema of the table and run any sample queries to explore the dataset

 ![Screen_Shot_2023_04_24_at_11_14_56_PM.png](images/Screen_Shot_2023_04_24_at_11_14_56_PM.png)